 far-away country.
 Nobody in the civil service knows exactly how it works, but everyone

 is satisfied because it seems to work well.
 Do you think this is smart?

-People often say: "If you don't have anything to hide, you don't have to worry".
+People often say: "If you have nothing to hide, you have nothing to fear".

 We completely disagree with that.
-What a dull life have you got if you have
+What a dull life you have if you have

 nothing to hide.

-Companies have intellectual property and company secrets to protect.
+Companies have their intellectual property (IP) and their

 Modern cryptographic equipment consists of nothing more than a 'black box'

-with powerful digital processors and advanced mathematical algorithms.
+with powerful digital processors and complex mathematical algorithms.